Nikhilhello/AICT_CS_Internship/README.md

 # Required Files:
 1. **app.py** → The main Streamlit script.
 2. **requirements.txt** → Contains all required Python dependencies.
+3. **packages.txt** → need to tell Streamlit to install this system dependency by using a special file called packages.txt.

 ## 👉 "For more detailed information, check out the 'Deployed' directory/folder."